 Our hearts are a sensitive and often wounded place.
 We often will harden our pericardiums, or create all sorts of energetic structures surrounding our heart in an attempt to not show the world that we are wounded… or that we deeply feel.
 This world prides itself on being a thinking, logical place (believe it or not) so feelings, sensing, and emotions are relegated to be something abnormal, something that should take place in solitude or in the privacy of a therapists office.

 If we are able to open our hearts in the spiritual awakening process something wonderful happens.
-We are no longer in that state of brutal negativity the rest of the world is in (just look at any comment thread online for this… to see how miserable people really are), we no longer need to gossip or concern ourselves with others.
+We are no longer in that state of brutal negativity the rest of the world is in (just look at any comment thread online for this to see how miserable people really are), we no longer need to gossip or concern ourselves with others.
 We look at the world and begin to see what is right with it, and the inner divine spark or inner light of people.
 This is quite a switch from seeing the pain, the stupidity, the anger, betrayal, and so forth that are happening consistently in this world.

 As many of you may know, I am a realist, and the experience of seeing this inner light does not mean that we do not also realize that the person is wounded, or doesn’t know what they are talking about, or is filled with hatred, self-disgust, misguided anger, and so forth.
-It is just a switch in identification… from first focusing on that stupidity, or that anger, animosity, violence, sleep, and so forth… to seeing who and what they are beyond those layers of sleep and chaos.
+It is just a switch in identification… from first focusing on that stupidity, or that anger, animosity, violence, lack of awareness, and so forth… to seeing who and what they are beyond those layers of sleep and chaos.
 If you are able to see this inner light first, the chaos that surrounds every person like a wind tunnel can be looked at from the eye of the storm– a place of neutrality, compassion, and recognition of what they are struggling with.

 The Deep Heart